 This resulted in the setting up of National Insurance Schemes in several countries including Grenada.
 The Act which brought this into force provides for an actuarial review every three years, mainly for a review and improvements of benefits paid.

 There have been a number of changes since 1983 in this regard.
 For example in 1998 actuarial recommendations were implemented which saw the increase of short-term benefits from 60% to 65%, increases in pensions and the introduction of two new benefits; Employment Injury and Reduced Age Pension.

 It is important to note that National Insurance or Social Security Programs are present in almost every country of the world.
 Wherever they exist they are compulsory, that is, every working person within a stipulated age must contribute to the program.

-The mission of the NIS is to provide for efficient payment of relevant benefits and provision of other services to stakeholders in a customer-focused environment through effective collection of contributions and prudent management of funds with highly trained staff using innovative technology.
+The mission of the NIS is to provide for the efficient payment of relevant benefits to contributors in a customer-focused environment through effective collection of contributions and prudent management of funds with highly trained staff using innovative technology.

-The National Insurance Scheme will be the premier social security entity in the CARICOM region providing sustained coverage, responsive to national and global challenges.
+The National Insurance Scheme will be an exemplary social security institution providing sustained coverage, responsive to national and global challenges.